Get familiar with content modeling in Craft

 - Categories field for the post categories.

-We’ll create an upload location and a category group to support these fields, and we’ll use Matrix because it let us create block types for content that facilitate a clean editing experience now that can also evolve with content needs later on.
+We’ll create an upload location and a category group to support these fields, and we’ll use Matrix because it lets us customize block types for content that facilitate a clean editing experience that can evolve with future content needs.

 Keep in mind that you can build content however you’d like; these are just the simple requirements for the tutorial and how we’re using the CMS to support them.